carpentries/docs.carpentries.org/source/community/carpentrycon.rst

-   Set timeline and major milestones for all Committee members in Asana before Committee onboarding, 4 hours Set agenda and chair CarpentryCon Committee meetings in absence of chair, As needed Attend weekly Committee meetings, 1 hour / week "Respond to inquiries sent to carpentrycon@carpentries.org (Information: Communication and Collaboration Spaces)", 1 hour / week
+   Set timeline and major milestones for all Committee members in Asana before Committee onboarding, 4 hours Set agenda and chair CarpentryCon Committee meetings in absence of chair, As needed Attend weekly Committee meetings, 1 hour / week "Respond to inquiries sent to carpentrycon@carpentries.org (Information: :ref:`Communication and Collaboration Spaces`)", 1 hour / week
-   "Track task completion, timeline, and milestones and write weekly updates in Asana", 1 hour / week "Send thank you gifts out to Committee members after the conference ends (Resource: Email templates for committee members)", 2 hours
+   "Track task completion, timeline, and milestones and write weekly updates in Asana", 1 hour / week "Send thank you gifts out to Committee members after the conference ends (Resource: :ref:`Email templates for committee members`)", 2 hours
    **Communications Manager**,
    "Develop communications plan in collaboration with Communications Leads, building on plans from previous years, updating timeline with detailed tasks and deliverables in Asana", 4 hours during first two months of conference planning
    Scheduling and posting content from Communications Leads, 2 hours / month